nasyrovt/nasyrovt/README.md

 - 👋 Hi, I’m @nasyrovt Nasyrov Takhir
 - 👀 I’m interested in Sowftware Development, Gameplay Development, Game Engine Development
 - 🌱 I’m currently learning Informatics in University Grenoble Alpes
-- 💞️ I’m looking for an internship in Sowftware Development
+- 💞️ I’m looking for an internship in Game and Sowftware Development
 - 📫 You can reach me tahanasyrov@gmail.com

 I am a Game and Software Developer seaking for an  internship.
 Having excellent communication, management, and problem-solving skills, I'm good at finding reliable solutions for atypical problems.

 <div>
    <a href="https://github.com/anuraghazra/github-readme-stats">